 Using Technology to support hunger relief efforts

 Have you experienced that burst of flavor from a garden tomato picked fresh right from the garden?
 We are working to ensure this experience is available for all of those in our communities.
-Fresh Food Connect started as a pilot project in one zip code and has now spread across the country to 1,500+ zip codes.
-We work with 50+ local hunger relief organizations and continue to add new organizations monthly.
-So far in the 2021 growing season, we have redistributed over 17,000 pounds of produce!
+In 2022, we connected over 2,700 gardeners across 28 states with 82 community hunger relief organizations.
+These partners distributed over 75,000 pounds of homegrown produce nationally, supporting over 45,000 individuals experiencing food insecurity.
 You can read more about our impact by viewing our most recent impact report linked here.
 The best part of our work is watching people's faces light up with smiles when they see a bounty of fresh, free produce available to them from gardeners in their community.

 How You Can Get Involved with Fresh Food Connect

 Let’s get growing!
 If you are a gardener, download the Fresh Food Connect app today!
-Let us know if your zip code isn’t activated and let’s find a partner together!
-Send an email to firstname.lastname@example.org to discuss options in your community.
+If we're not activated yet in your community, please let us know at: email@example.com.
+We'll work with you to find a partner together!

 Interested in partnering with us to secure more produce to distribute in your area?
 Please start by filling out our interest form.
-We hope you will join the growing list of 50+ operator partners that we are working with to fight food insecurity.
+We hope you will join the growing network of operator partners that we are working with to fight food insecurity.